-A strong foundational knowledge of network and systems engineering concepts form the base on which the advanced topics are built.
-Key concepts such as routing, switching, server operating systems, email systems, IP Telephony, wireless and virtualization will be explored in detail.
-Contemporary topics such as IT mobilization, virtualization, cloud computing, IP telephony and datacenter design are some of the new and exciting degree focus areas.
+A strong foundational knowledge of network and systems engineering concepts forms the basis on which the advanced topics are built.
+Key concepts such as routing, switching, server operating systems, email systems, IP telephony, security concepts, wireless and virtualization are explored in detail.
+Contemporary topics such as IT mobilization, virtualization, cloud computing and data center design are some of the new and exciting degree focus areas.